 Precise

-Prime Editing is designed to make only the right edit at the right position within a gene, which greatly minimizes on-target by-products at the site of editing, and results in low, or minimal off-target editing in other places in the genome.
+Prime Editing is designed to make only the right edit at the right position within a gene, which greatly minimizes on-target by-products at the site of editing, and results in low or minimal off-target editing in other places in the genome.
 Our Prime Editors do not create double-strand DNA breaks, which supports the precision of our technology.
-Prime Editing requires three “edit checks” or places where there must be a match between the editor and the target DNA in order to complete an edit, which also leads to highly specific and precise edits.
+Prime Editing requires three “edit checks” or places where there must be a match between the editor and the target DNA in order to complete an edit, which we also believe leads to highly specific and precise edits.

 Dual Flap Prime Editing

-Prime editing corrections occur at the natural place in the genome and are permanent
+Prime editing corrections occur at the natural place in the genome and are permanent.

 Efficient